‘Sports Illustrated’ Model Jasmine Sanders Drops Jaws In Metallic Bra & Miniskirt At NYFW

 “Wow!
 You’ve never looked better than this!” said another fan.

 Sanders manages to look fabulous in just about everything she puts on her body.
-The Inquisitr previously reported on the beauty looking fabulous wearing a green bikini that showed off her fit physique.
+The Inquisitr previously reported on the beauty looking fabulous while wearing a green bikini that showed off her fit physique.
 Her Instagram page is filled with snaps that show why she was crowned Sports Illustrated: Swimsuit Edition Rookie of the Year over the summer.

-As far as her handle goes, she said it was at least in part the result of a nickname she had while she was in school.
+As far as her handle goes, she said it was partially the result of a nickname she had while she was in school.

-“I had a teacher who used to call me Goldilocks in school because of my curls, and my friends used to tell me I looked like a life-size Barbie,” she said in an inter view with Vogue magazine.
+“I had a teacher who used to call me Goldilocks in school because of my curls, and my friends used to tell me I looked like a life-size Barbie,” she said in an interview with Vogue magazine.

 Sanders said that she and her sister were “playing around with silly usernames” when they came up with “Golden Barbie.”
 She said the handle had a ring to it that she liked, so she decided to use it.

-Fans wanting to keep with Sanders can follow her Instagram account.
+Fans wanting to keep up with Sanders can follow her Instagram account.